-- Major consolidation has become a driver of advances as acquisitions, mergers and takeovers form conglomerates that put an end to some brands that didn’t stand the test of time, technology or competition.
+- Major consolidation has become a driver of advances as acquisitions, mergers, and takeovers form conglomerates that put an end to some brands that didn’t stand the test of time, technology, or competition.

-- Because minimally invasive surgery is trending, tools needed for these procedures are revolutionizing the industry’s product mix.
+- Because minimally invasive surgery is trending, the tools needed for these procedures are revolutionizing the industry’s product mix.
 Writes Thompson, “The global market for minimally invasive medical technology will be worth $50 billion by the end of this decade.”

 - “Contract manufacturing sophistication” is driving the medical device market forward.
 In the not-too-distant past, medical device makers were told what products to produce and how to make them.
 That has been turned on its ear as medical device marketing solutions and idea generation are being driven by manufacturers themselves.

 - Private equity is changing the face of device marketing.
 This shift is not very old, yet it is deeply impactful as private equity investors get involved in underwriting startups.
-As an offshoot, competition is tightening and not every company will survive.
+As an offshoot, competition is tightening, and not every company will survive.

 - OEMs (Original Equipment Manufacturers) have changed the way professionals market medical devices.
 OEMs are reducing manufacturing footprints and opening the industry to more cooperation between technical and production partnerships.
 OEM is here to stay!

 - Bluetooth and connected medical devices are starting to gain popularity and become approved.